Connect with others who understand.

 Stay engaged throughout your cancer treatment.
 Learn about your condition from your health care team and from reputable sources like the American Cancer Society and the American Lung Association.
 Ask questions at your doctor’s appointments.
 You may also look into seeking a second opinion.

-For many people, a diagnosis of advanced non-small cell lung cancer can feel overwhelming.
-There is a lot of information to process and decisions to make, often in a short time.
-Getting organized and planning on paper can help ease stress and make cancer treatment a little easier to manage.
-In general, organization reduces stress and improves sleep, both of which boost overall health and well-being.
+A diagnosis of advanced NSCLC can feel overwhelming, with a flood of information and decisions to process in a short time.
+Organizing your thoughts and plans on paper can help reduce stress and make managing cancer treatment easier.
+In general, staying organized can improve sleep and reduce anxiety, which boosts overall well-being.

 Financial and Medical Paperwork